geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 No.
 Yeah, so I added a row at AST.
 I find that useful in writing tests.
-But my issue with the big UOP was it can get very big, very long, very easily.
+But my issue with the big UOp was it can get very big, very long, very easily.
 DEBUG equals to 4 code, it's kind of always short.
 And at least it's compact.
 And it doesn't break my indentation on my screen.